Skip to content

 Deep learning

-It is a machine learning techniques which uses neural networks with more than one layer.
+Deep learning is a machine learning techniques which uses neural networks with more than one layer.

 Neural Network

-A neuron holds a function that returns a number between 0 and 1.
+A simple neuron holds a function that returns a number between 0 and 1.
 For example in simple image classification, neuron may hold the grey value of a pixel of a 28x28 pixels image (784 neurons).
 The number is called activation.
 At the output layer, the number in the neuron represents the percent of one output being the expected response.
-Neurons are connected and each connection is weighted.
+Neurons are connected together and each connection is weighted.

 The value of the neuron 'j' in the next layer is computed by the classical logistic equation taking into account previous layer neurons (a) (from 1 to n (i being the index on the number of input)) and the weight of the connection (a(i) to neuron(j)):